rcdickerson/orhle/README.md

 ### Running a Single Benchmark

-Benchmarks are located in the `examples` directory.
-For example, to run the average salaries benchmark in the delimited release
+The Docker image accepts a `.imp` file to verify.
+(This file format is described in more detail below.)
+Benchmarks evaluated in the paper are located in the `experiments` directory.
+To run, e.g., the average salaries benchmark in the delimited release benchmarks:
-benchmarks:

 ```bash
 # docker run \